-The 2021 daytime and nocturnal surveys for white-clawed crayfish returned negative results.
-However, the results of the eDNA surveys indicated a dramatic change in the status of Low Brook.
+The 2022 daytime and nocturnal surveys for white-clawed crayfish returned negative results.
+During 2022 the results of the eDNA surveys did not detect any white-clawed crayfish as being present within the brook.

 The two eDNA results for the confluence of Low Brook/Bickenhill Brook and the lower receptor pools came back positive for signal crayfish and negative for white-clawed crayfish.
-Only the upper receptor pools remained free of signal crayfish and returned positive results for white-clawed crayfish.
+The upper receptor pools remained free of signal crayfish, however this year were negative for white-clawed crayfish.
+All the samples were negative for crayfish plague.